tssp/Education/Data-Science/Getting-and-Cleaning-Data/course-project/CodeBook.md

 # General

 This CodeBook describes the raw and tidy data sets about wearable computing.
-The tidy data set consists of 81 features and 180 observations.
+The tidy data set contains 81 features and 180 observations.

 # Study Design